Got this RTYPE IREM M72 board for repair from my friend Andrea, one of my favourite “Shoot’Em Up” ever!

 It’s a side scrolling shoot-em-up arcade game produced by Irem in 1987.
 The player controls a space fighter named the R-9 to defend humanity against a mysterious powerful alien life-form known as the “Bydo”.(taken from Wikipedia)

-The board was in very good condition and very clean, as usually the first visual inspection didn’t reveal anything strange.
-As the owner said the game suffers o some graphics issues, so it’s time to power up the board and see what’s going on …
+The board was in very good condition and very clean.
+As usually, the first visual inspection didn’t reveal anything strange.
+As the owner said the game suffers o some graphics issues.
+Now it’s time to power up the board and see what’s going on …

 The PCB reveals its weakness …